OHI-Science/OHI-website/README.md

 ### Running

-To run the server, run the following from the top level ohi-site directory,
+To run the server locally, run the following from the top level ohi-site directory,

 ```
 npm install